anablock/nextjs-dashboard-template/README.md

 5. Insert the data and handle any errors.
 6. Revalidate the cache and redirect the user back to invoices page.

+By adding the 'use server', you mark all the exported functions within the file as server functions.
+These server functions can then be imported into Client and Server components, making them extremely versatile.
+You can also write Server Actions directly inside Server Components by adding "use server" inside the action.